yurishkuro/opentracing-tutorial/python/lesson02/README.md

 means that the `root_span` has a logical dependency on the child `span` before `root_span` can complete its operation.
-Another standard reference type in OpenTracing is `FollowsFrom`, which means the `root_span` is the ancestor in the DAG, but it does not depend on the completion of the child span, for example if the child represents a best-effort, fire-and-forget cache write.
+Another standard reference type in OpenTracing is `FollowsFrom`, which means the `root_span` is the ancestor in the DAG, but it does not depend on the completion of the child span, for example if the child represents a best-effort, fire-and-forget cache write or down-stream processing in an event-driven architecture.

 If we modify the `print_hello` function accordingly and run the app, we'll see that all reported spans now belong to the same trace: